The Stockdale Paradox teaches us how to take the next step forward—just the next one, starting from where you are right now.

 Oddly, once I saw the scope of my challenges in their entirety, all in one place, I got a whiff of possibility for the first time in months.
 It had taken courage to face reality, extricate myself from the quicksand of denial, and let the veil drop.
 Now, standing naked and exposed, I could move into problem-solving mode.

-Raw, frightened, but clear minded and determined.
+Raw, frightened, but clear-minded and determined.

 I tore out the yellow sheets and set them aside.
-I began grouping the blurts into categories onto a fresh sheet of paper.
+I began grouping the blurts into categories on a fresh sheet of paper.
 I had categories for finances, business, legal, research, housing, and the one that took my breath away, children.

 I kept going.

 Once I had the blurts in categories, I came back with a different colored ink and began brainstorming next steps.
 I didn’t edit or hold back if I didn’t know how to do something.
 I just wrote down ideas for desired outcomes.
-I figured I could figure out the details later.
+I trusted I could figure out the details later.

 When I couldn’t think of a next step for some of the categories, I simply wrote down, “Ask X for advice.”
 X was a trusted friend, an attorney, a family member, a colleague, or a confidant.
-I encircled myself with wagons of talented humans and was no longer shy about asking for help.

 When I stopped looking down and began looking up, I noticed ideas and solutions where before I had seen none.
 Resources, paths to pursue, and odd synchronicities began to appear.
-I leaned into an energetic stance of surrender combined with a fierce pursuit of championing my circumstances.

 I made a vow to craft my desired future into becoming reality and to never forget the lessons of abject fear, worry, and profound uncertainty.